-So, you’ve been persuaded of the merits of teaching a class on digital history (or you’ve been wrangled into teaching one by your department), but how do you actually go about building a digital history class?
+So, you’ve been persuaded of the merits of teaching a class on digital history , but how do you actually go about building a digital history class?

 Here are some ideas and suggestions to get you started.

 - If possible, consider teaching your digital history course online.
-The fact that students have chosen to enroll in an online course will help reinforce, for them, the importance of learning to utilize digital media and digital sources.
+The experience of online learning can help reinforce the importance of learning to utilize digital media and digital sources.

-- Even if you are teaching the course in a brick-and-mortar setting, you might consider moving the discussion and assignments online.
-Online discussion on learning and management systems like Blackboard will acquaint students with one another in a digital setting and make them more comfortable with commenting on each other’s assignments later in the course.
+- If you teach the course in a brick-and-mortar setting, you might consider moving some discussion and all assignments online.
+Online discussion on a learning and management systems like Blackboard will acquaint students with one another in a digital setting and make them more comfortable with commenting on each other’s assignments later in the course.

-- Similarly, digital assignments — that are visible to all users — will allow students to learn from their peers.
-For instance, Student A, whose first assignment post included no images and no spaces between paragraphs, has an opportunity to learn from Student B, who included images, centered them, used captions, and appropriately spaced their paragraphs.
+- Similarly, digital assignments that are visible to all users will allow students to learn from their peers.
+For instance, Student A, whose first blog post included no images and inconsistent white space between paragraphs, has an opportunity to learn from Student B, who included images, centered them, used captions, and evenly spaced their paragraphs.
 This type of peer modeling can be more effective than instructor feedback in getting students to create, in this case, a more reader-friendly blog post.
-Another benefit of digital assignments, including those posted to Blackboard, is that they allow students without advanced levels of digital literacy to practice basic digital skills, like taking and posting screenshots, centering images, and using hyperlinks.
+Another benefit of digital assignments is that they allow students without advanced levels of digital literacy to practice basic digital skills, like taking and posting screenshots, centering images, and using hyperlinks.

-- You might ask students to post at least one assignment to a course website on the web (as opposed to a closed course website like Blackboard).
-Students will likely relish the opportunity to publicly showcase their work, and will understand (having grasped the open-access virtues of digital history) that such an assignment is in the spirit of the class.
+- You might ask students to post at least one assignment to a course website on the web (as opposed to an LMS like Canvas or Blackboard).
+Students will likely relish the opportunity to publicly showcase their work and will understand (having experienced the open-access virtues of digital history) that such an assignment is in the spirit of the class.
 If students are hesitant to post on the web, you can allow them to post on Blackboard but encourage the majority of students to post to the web, or you can offer students the option of using a pseudonym for their public posts.

 You should also expect a range of digital skill-sets from your students.
-And that’s OK!
-When I pioneered a digital history class at Binghamton University, I had one student who took weeks to use the hyperlink function, and another student who had TA’d computer science (CS) classes.
-The CS expert produced a final project for which he wrote a program to graph tweets, whereas other students incorporated more conventional media in their final projects.
+When I pioneered a digital history class at Binghamton University, I had one student who took weeks to use the hyperlink function, and another student who had previously worked as a TA in computer science (CS) classes.
+The CS major produced a final project for which he wrote a program that graphed tweets, whereas other students incorporated more conventional media in their final projects.
 Ultimately, each student demonstrated growth in the class by learning how to effectively present historical material online.

 Finally, embrace the relative newness of digital history.
-There is no one way to teach a digital history class, and part of the experience should be growing your own digital skill set and your understanding of digital history as a sub-field.
+There is no one way to teach a digital history class and part of the experience should be growing your own digital skill set and your understanding of digital history.
 And, like a good digital historian, post your materials online for the benefit of other instructors!